 But to get the most out of your claim and determine who was at fault, you will want to work with an experienced legal team that has the resources to thoroughly investigate your claim.

 Companies that violate safety regulations and put workers at risk must be held accountable.
-At Wingate, Russotti, Shapiro & Halperin, LLP, we take on construction companies, developers, sub-contractors, and others who have put construction workers in harm’s way and hold them accountable.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, we take on construction companies, developers, sub-contractors, and others who have put construction workers in harm’s way and hold them accountable.
 Our litigation team has garnered a reputation for commitment, professionalism, and compassion.
 We limit the numbers of cases we represent so that each client gets the care and dedication they deserve.
 Our NY construction accident lawyers will pursue the maximum possible in damages, based upon the degree of the injuries, and the long-term impact upon the victim.

 Our firm will take action to demand full compensation for all damages for workers and their families.
 We urge you to contact us at once if your loved one suffered serious or fatal injuries in a crushing accident in the New York City metro area.
 We will move into action immediately and do everything possible to help you seek full justice.
 Call (212) 986-7353 today to schedule a free consultation with one of our skilled attorneys.